kl99-chi/my-portfolio-website/README.md

     Simply open the `index.html` file in your preferred web browser.

 ## Deployment
-This website is deployed using [Netlify/GitHub Pages/Your chosen hosting service].
+This website is deployed using Netlify through GitHub Pages.
-You can view the live version here: [Your Live Website URL (e.g., https://your-portfolio.netlify.app/)]
+You can view the live version here: https://keletso-ramothibe-portfolio-website.netlify.app/

 ## Contact
 - **Email:** keletsoramothibe99@gmail.com